sdiehl/subpy/Small.md

 - Unicode strings are immutable arrays of UTF-8 characters.
 The storage is compiler specific.

+The ``list`` constructor polymorphically lifts elements into singleton containers.

 ```
 list :: a -> [a]
 ```